 Hard Apple Cider: If you are avoiding alcohol try substituting regular apple cider.
 You could also substitute a semi-dry white wine.

-Sometimes kohlrabi can be difficult to find at the store.
+Kohlrabi: Sometimes kohlrabi can be difficult to find at the store.
 If you can't find any kohlrabi turnips make a great substitute.

-Pat the pork shoulder dry with paper towels and season with salt and pepper.
-Patting the pork dry before searing it is the easiest way to insure a crispy sear.
+Step 2: Pat the pork shoulder dry with paper towels and season with salt and pepper.

-Heat oil in a large dutch oven over medium high heat.
+Heat oil in a large Dutch oven over medium high heat.

-Working in batches, add the pork pieces to the pot and sear on all sides, turning with tongs, 2 to 3 minutes per side.
+Step 3: Working in batches, add the pork pieces to the pot and sear on all sides, turning with tongs, 2 to 3 minutes per side.
 Remove the seared meat to a bowl.

-Note: Crowding the pan by trying to brown all of the meat at once will cause it to steam instead of sear.
+Tip: Crowding the pan by trying to brown all of the meat at once will cause it to steam instead of sear.
 Preventing the meat from browning and developing a lovely caramelized flavor.

-Reduce the heat to medium-low and pour off all but 2 tablespoons of fat from the pot.
+Step 4: Reduce the heat to medium-low and pour off all but 2 tablespoons of fat from the pot.
 Add the onion and saute until softened, about 5 minutes.

-Stir in the garlic, dried sage, dried thyme, ground mustard, nutmeg, and cayenne.
+Step 5: Stir in the garlic, dried sage, dried thyme, ground mustard, nutmeg, and cayenne.
 Cook until fragrant, stirring continuously, about 1 minute.

 Add the broth and cider.
 Bring to a boil scraping any additional browned bits from the bottom of the pan, cover, and place in the oven to braise for 2 hours.

-Remove the pot from the oven and add the vinegar, sweet potatoes, kohlrabi, and apples.
-Cover and place back in the oven for thirty more minutes.
-Remove the pot from the oven again and add the green beans.
+Step 8: Remove the pot from the oven again and add the green beans.
 Cover and place back in the oven and cook for an additional 30 minutes until the vegetables are tender.

 Taste and season with salt and pepper as needed.

-This stew can also be prepared in a slow cooker.
+Tip: This stew can also be prepared in a slow cooker.
 I have included those directions in the recipe card below.

 Serving Suggestions